 Domestic Corporate Taxation

-Companies which are resident in China pay tax on their world-wide income.
-'Resident' here means that their central management and control is located in China.
-Non-resident companies with a permanent establishment in China pay tax only on their China-source income, including 'effectively connected' income.
-Foreign-owned companies will normally qualify as non-resident, although if there are Chinese partners the situation may be complex.
+Companies that are domiciled in China pay tax on their worldwide income.
+Non-domiciled companies with a permanent establishment in China only pay tax on their China-sourced income, including 'effectively connected' income.
+Foreign-owned companies normally qualify as non-resident, although if there are Chinese partners the situation may be complex.

-China has a large number of taxes - around 25 - although companies are not subject to them all.
+China has a large number of taxes - around 25 - although companies are not subject to all of them.
 The most important taxes for a manufacturing operation are likely to be value added tax; industrial taxes, and enterprise income tax.

 Foreign investment enterprises include equity joint ventures, cooperative or contractual joint ventures and entities wholly owned by foreigners.
 A foreign investment enterprise is subject to tax on its worldwide income.

 In April 2019, China reduced its standard VAT rate from 16% to 13%; the reduced rate of 10% was also reduced, to 9%.
 In addition, the VAT refund system was expanded, incentives were provided for VAT credits and a 10% ‘super deduction’ was applicable to certain industries.